 The economic, social and human costs of malaria are tremendous.
 Every year, the disease infects 216 million people worldwide, and over half a million of those people die.
 The impact on communities can be staggering, stalling worker productivity and decimating family incomes.
 Since 2000, the global community has invested billions of dollars into a common goal of scaling up malaria control to end deaths in the worst-affected countries.
 Major progress has been made.
 Yet the question remains—once malaria is controlled—what next?

-In just four years, the Global Health Group has become recognized across the global health community as a leader in understanding elimination in today's environment.
-Working with the Malaria Elimination Group (MEG)—an international scientific and policy advisory group convened by the Global Health Group—and a dynamic network of partner organizations including national malaria programs, we are pushing the boundaries of understanding, developing new tools, and advocating for greater attention and international support for malaria-eliminating countries.
+The Malaria Elimination Initiative is recognized across the global health community as a leader in understanding elimination in today's context.
+Working across global, regional and national levels with partner organizations including national malaria programs, we are pushing the boundaries of understanding on elimination, developing new tools, and advocating for greater attention and international support for malaria-eliminating countries.
 Our achievements include:

 Through our collective efforts, current progress is well documented, requirements are much better understood, and new research is underway that will accelerate and increase the effectiveness of elimination efforts on all continents.